13 days, 3 countries, 2632kms and 1511 photos later .... Delwyn Drives Europe in a brand new Citroen lease vehicle...

 DAY 4 – COLMAR TO FREIBURG (via the D415 direct it is approx. 52km / 1 hour)

-We were going to spend a full two days exploring Colmar but as it turned out my husband came across a mention of Freiburg (Germany) which was only about a one hour drive away and it looked quite lovely.
-So, in true independent self-drive traveller style, being able to go where you want and when you want, we headed to the next day.
+We were going to spend a full day exploring Colmar but as it turned out my husband came across a mention of Freiburg (Germany) which was only about a one hour drive away and it looked quite lovely.
+So, in true independent self-drive traveller style, being able to go where you want and when you want, we headed to .

 And what a completely unexpected treat that was!
 As we approached the old part of the town we entered the first car parking building we saw and spent a fabulous 4-5 hours exploring their food and flower market as well as the many gorgeous streets.
 My husband was happy – he’d finally found a ‘flat white’ coffee – made by someone who had just returned from a working holiday through New Zealand and Australia.
 And I guess I should come clean – I pushed my husband and daughter to the limit with the many fabulous clothing stores.
 But in my defence, and as it turned out, this was the only day on our entire holiday I had time to shop.